-Raimond Braithwaite is in his 17th year as a member of the strength and conditioning staff with the University of Iowa football program.
-He was named interim director in June, 2020.
+Raimond Braithwaite is in his 18th year as a member of the strength and conditioning staff with the University of Iowa football program.
+He was named director in March, 2021, after being named interim director in June, 2020.
 Braithwaite was a member of the Iowa staff from 2002-04 and rejoined the Hawkeye program after serving as the head strength and conditioning coach at Delaware State (2005-07).

 Following back-to-back narrow losses to open the 2020 season, Iowa won six straight games, all in Big Ten play, to complete the regular season.
 The Hawkeyes were ranked 15th in the nation in the final CFP rankings and coaches poll, and 16th by the Associated Press.